CtrlK

 Workflow Clarity

-The 11-step TDD lifecycle is clearly sequenced with explicit validation checkpoints (run tests at RED, GREEN, REFACTOR stages; coverage check at step 6; explicit WAIT for user approval at phase completion).
-Error recovery paths are defined (failed tests, checkpoint rejection, blocked dependencies).
-Feedback loops are present throughout.
+The 11-step TDD lifecycle is clearly sequenced with explicit validation checkpoints (run tests at RED, GREEN, REFACTOR stages; verify coverage at step 6; WAIT for user approval at phase completion).
+Error recovery paths are defined (failed tests after GREEN, checkpoint rejection, blocked dependencies).
+Feedback loops are explicit throughout.

 3 / 3